David-OConnor/plascad/README.md

 melting temperature, polymerase type, and other parameters.

+### Interop with SnapGene and FASTA
+Can read and write FASTA and SnapGene .dna files.

 ## Why another plasmid editor
 We believe that the more tools available for scientists, the better.
 In particular, my goal is to make a fast, lightweight program that's as easy to use as possible, without sacrificing functionality.
 We also added